What Is Y In Y Mx B

 • m: Represents the slope of the line.
 The slope describes the steepness and direction of the line.
 It tells you how much y changes for every one unit change in x.
 A positive slope indicates an increasing line (going upwards from left to right), while a negative slope indicates a decreasing line (going downwards from left to right).
 A slope of zero represents a horizontal line.

 • b: Represents the y-intercept of the line.
 The y-intercept is the point where the line crosses the y-axis.
 It's the value of y when x is equal to zero.
-Therefore, the coordinates of the y-intercept are always (0, b).
+So, the coordinates of the y-intercept are always (0, b) Most people skip this — try not to..

 Delving Deeper: The Significance of Each Component